leoneljdias/leoneljdias/README.md

 ### I'm a software/web developer!
 - 🔭 I’m currently working on Location-Based Web App
-- 🌱 I’m currently learning Laravel, Vue.js, NodeJS and OpenAI
+- 🌱 I’m currently learning Laravel, Vue.js and OpenAI
 - 👯 I’m looking to collaborate with other researchers
 - 🥅 2023 Goals: Contribute more to Open Source projects
 - 📫 How to reach me: https://linktr.ee/leoneljdias